Signatures of electromagnetic and sound radiation produced by gravitational waves in core-collapse supernovae: Conclusions

+Decay processes and in particular $\beta$ decay of heavy elements synthesized in the explosion of the star were previously demonstrated \cite{Gabler21} to contribute meaningfully to the evolution of supernovae remnants.
+In large part the potential of observing signatures of $\beta$ decay is due to the anisotropy in the evolution of supernovae remnants.
+Coproduction of electromagnetic and sound radiation would produce similar decays of heavy elements following local re-ignition associated with coproduction of light and sound by gravitational waves.
+Including coproduction by gravitational waves in models of the evolution of supernovae remnants will introduce a previously unconsidered physical mechanism in the models, and the signature of the coproduction in these models will provide a method of confirmation of coproduction through associated observations of supernovae remnants. \\

-{ {\bf Acknowledgment:}} We would like to thank Brennan Hughey for helpful discussions and careful reading of the manuscript.
-We would also like to thank Quentin Bailey for asking the right questions about existing magnetohydrodynamic simulations.
+{ {\bf Acknowledgment:}} PJ would like to thank Brennan Hughey for helpful discussions and Quentin Bailey for asking the right questions about existing CCSNe computational models.
+DS is supported by a 2023-2024 KITP Fellows Award.
+This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.